shmorri/docs-casa-prod/3.1.4/source/developer/ldap-data.md

 After some LDAP inspection the following facts are worth noting:

-- There is an objectClass name `oxAuthClient` to which every client (entry) belongs to.
+- There is an objectClass named `oxAuthClient` to which every client (entry) belongs to.
-- Associated to `oxAuthClient` there are around 60 LDAP attribute types in the schema
+- Associated to `oxAuthClient` there are around 60 LDAP attribute types in the schema.
-- There is an attribute type `associatedPerson` that can server the purpose of storing the ownerships needed.
+- There is an attribute type `associatedPerson` that can serve the purpose of storing the ownerships needed.
 This attribute has syntax `1.3.6.1.4.1.1466.115.121.1.12` also known as "distinguished name".
 In other words, `associatedPerson` can be used to reference DNs users (no their user names directly).
 - Users are stored under `ou=people,o=...,o=gluu` branch, and subordinate entries belong to `gluuPerson` objectClass.
 There is an attribute `uid` where the user name is stored.

 ### Generating a persistence-aware POJO